Inside: Here’s an easy, foolproof method for making popcorn on the stove for a healthy snack in minutes. Nothing beats stovetop popcorn!

 I grew up on popcorn.
 My dad made it for us on the stove in the pot of an old pressure cooker that belonged to my grandma.
 He’d pour in oil and kernels and line up bowls on the counter for all of us.
 I’d sit with him on the kitchen floor in front of the stove, waiting for the telltale pops and pings.

-- 2 tablespoons oil such as coconut or peanut
+- 2 tablespoons oil, such as coconut or canola

 - 1/3 cup popcorn kernels

 - Place oil and 3 kernels in a large, heavy pot.
 Cover tightly and place over high heat.

 - When you hear one of the kernels pop, carefully lift lid and pour in the rest of the kernels.
 Cover and give it a good shake.

 - Shake pot occasionally while it pops (holding the lid closed).
 When popping slows way down, remove from heat and carefully pour into bowl.
 (I use the lid as a shield when pouring in case more kernels pop on their way out!)